waynegm/WMPlugin-Docs/content/en/docs/Plugins/GeoTiffExport/index.md

 categories: ["docs"]
 tags: ["Geopackage", "qgis", "geotif"]
 ---
+{{% refs %}}

-This plugin, for the open source seismic interpretation platform [opendtect] Version 6.4.0 or later, exports [opendtect] either 3D horizon/attribute data or Z slices (as of 7.0.3) to a  [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) image.
+This plugin, for the open source seismic interpretation platform [OpendTect] Version 6.4.0 or later, exports [OpendTect] either 3D horizon/attribute data or Z slices (as of 7.0.3) to a  [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) image.
 GeoTIFF is a public domain metadata standard which allows georeferencing information to be embedded within a TIFF image file.
 GeoTIFF image files are widely supported by GIS software.

 ## Description